 Glycerol ester of rosin is often made from the stumps of pine trees.
 It is used industrially to create fast-drying varnishes.
 The Internet is riddled with stories of people who had severe allergic reactions to it, usually causing a swollen throat that led to difficulty breathing.
 Glycerol ester of rosin is now being added to soft drinks, though federal limits ensure that its quantity remains under 100 P.P.M.
 This safety limitation does not apply to chewing gum.

 Talc has been linked to lung cancer, ovarian cancer, and fibrotic pneumoconiosis with just transdermal exposure.
 It is very rarely put into products that are to be consumed.
 The only other consumable products that we have seen containing talc are diet aids (most are extremely toxic).
 Talcum powder was once used on small children, but it has now been replaced with cornstarch, due to safety concerns.
-It is too dangerous to touch the skin, but absorbing it straight into the blood stream is apparently acceptable.
+It is too dangerous to touch the skin, but absorbing it straight into the bloodstream is apparently acceptable.

-Aspartame is one of the most controversial additives of all time, and sits alongside MSG and saccharin in terms of both consumer distrust and poor safety.
+Aspartame is one of the most controversial additives of all time, and it sits alongside MSG and saccharin in terms of both consumer distrust and poor safety.
 Its presence in foods has nothing to do with safety, but everything to do with politics and money.
 Aspartame has been linked to just about every health condition known, from seizures to brain tumors.
 Some epileptic patients have recovered from their condition simply by eliminating this toxin from their diets.
 It is found in diet foods, diet drinks, and sugar-free products as an alternative to sugar.
 Aspartame is a solution that remains worse than the problem.
 Aspartame is an excitotoxin, which means that it over-excites the neurons in the brain, until they burn out, causing lowered intelligence and a host of neurological problems.
 Aspartame causes diabetes, fibromyalgia, lowered I.Q., obesity, multiple sclerosis, asthma, insomnia, muscle spasms, and a total of 92 known symptoms.

 Acesulfame potassium (acesulfame K) has similar properties to aspartame, and it is believed to be a carcinogen.
 The Center for Science in the Public Interest petitioned the F.D.A. for a stay of approval, due to the lack of testing done on this substance.
 Studies on animals have shown a correlation between acesulfame potassium and various tumors.

 While we would love to be able to provide information about calcium casein peptone (calcium phosphate), we cannot.
 We simply do not know.
 Its only appearance is in Trident gum (the worst brand), and we were unable to find studies or any other information about it.
 It might be a whitening agent.
-It is important to note that casein is a milk extract that was linked with the Chinese baby formula poisonings.
+It is important to note that casein is a milk extract that was linked to the Chinese baby formula poisonings.
 Trust this ingredient at your own risk, but we would never encourage the use of something that has its research censored from the public.
 That tends to be a bad sign.

 BHT (butylated hydroxytoluene) is a preservative that has been linked to cancer.
 It was banned in the United Kingdom and Japan.
 It is unbelievably sold as a "dietary supplement", and some people believe that it has anti-viral effects.
 So do gasoline and rat poison.
 We do not recommend it, because of the safety implications.
 It causes kidney and liver damage.
 Benjamin Feingold (creator of the Feingold Diet) linked it to hyperactivity in children in the 1970's, as a large component of A.D.H.D.